 We rely on one national distributor, Performance Food Group ("PFG"), and various other suppliers to provide our beef, cheese, beans, soybean oil, beverages and our groceries.
 Our national distributor makes deliveries to each restaurant two to three times each week.
-Our distributor relationship with PFG has been in place for approximately seven years and covers all of our locations as ofMarch 2, 2020.
-For our chicken products, we also rely on one supplier for all of our locations.
-For our green chiles, we contract to buy through suppliers located in New Mexico.
+Our distributor relationship with PFG has been in place for approximately eight years and covers all of our locations.
+For our chicken products, we also rely on two suppliers for all of our locations.
+For our green chiles, each year we contract with a supplier from a group of farmers in Hatch, New Mexico.
+If and to the extent the farmers are unable or do not supply a sufficient amount of green chiles or if we need chiles out of season, we purchase the excess amount from several approved suppliers.
 Each restaurant, through its general manager and kitchen manager, purchases its produce locally.
 Changes in the price or availability of certain food products could affect the profitability of certain food items, our ability to maintain existing prices and our ability to purchase sufficient amounts of items to satisfy our customers' demands.